 Clients are only human.
 It’s easy for them to forget everything you’ve achieved for them, so ram it down their throats constantly.
 That’s whether you send a weekly email update, listing all of your achievements over the past seven days, or a regular report – outlining successful stats related to your work.

 Prevent clients from ever having to send ‘those kinds of emails’.
 Or at least make it less likely that they’ll do so.
 You can do this by maintaining a strong relationship with them, through attending regular face-to-face meetings and being open and honest with one another as much as possible.

-If you’re ever in any doubt, just pick up the phone.
+If you’re ever in any doubt, pick up the phone.
 Be humble, open to suggestions and always strive to be compassionate and caring.
-Try to anticipate problems before they arise, and learn to trust your gut feelings – you’ll be amazed how your own instinct can avoid any problems.
+Try to anticipate problems before they arise, and learn to trust your gut feelings – you’ll be amazed how your instinct can avoid any issues.

 9. Learn from the experience

 When all is well with the world again – consider what you’ve learnt from this whole experience.
 In my eight years of running a business, I’ve naturally had moments when I’ve felt disheartened by a client email — crushed, even.

 But I’ve learnt that it does no good to react emotionally to these things.
 You have to take a step back, remove your emotions from the equation and be completely objective and professional.
 Complaints are nothing personal.
 The client doesn’t mean to drain you of all motivation.
 They’re simply after a happy outcome for their business.
 And you have the power to make that happen.
 Just as long as you control your reaction, trust me, you’ll soon become a pro.